-Since the beginning of October the following groups met in response to Met Eireann Status National Orange & Red weather warnings that were issued:
+Since the beginning of December, the following groups met in response to Met Eireann Status National Orange & Red weather warnings that were issued:

-- Cork County Council's SWAT convened six times - Cork County Council's SWAT/ CMT convened seven times - The Storm Babet On-site Coordination / Flood Operations Group convened six times - The National Emergency Coordination Group (NECG) convened on five occasions - The National Department for Fire & Emergency Management Crisis Management Team met on two occasions. - Met Eireann provided four severe weather briefing.
+- Cork County Council's SWAT convened three times. - The National Department for Fire & Emergency Management Crisis Management Team met on two occasions.